MichaelCurrin/react-ssr-quickstart/README.md

 - Run the Webpack build task and then continue to build by watching for changes.
 - Run the Node app using `nodemon` and Express.

-The `make` command already allows parallel jobs with the `-j` flag as set in [Makefile](/Makefile), so that avoids having to depend on another package like `concurrently`.
+The `make` command already allows parallel jobs with the `-j` flag,  as set in [Makefile](/Makefile), so that avoids having to depend on another package like `concurrently`.

 Then open the browser at: